abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/10-PS-Sorting-Searching.md

         Bleft = B[j] if j >= 0 else float('-inf')
         Bright = B[j + 1] if (j + 1) < len(B) else float('inf')

-        # check if the left partition is correct
+        # if the left partition is correct
         if Aleft <= Bright and Bleft <= Aright:
             # check if the total length is odd or even
             if total % 2: